 - Tommy corrects a comment Kipp had said earlier.
 Tommy says CA’s agenda should be about creating pathways to overseas for “good riders” as opposed to being a “good rider in a good team”.
 Tommy says things still appear to be focused on tipping the top-level riders (in the top-level teams) up higher as opposed to balancing out and identifying unknown, young and upcoming talent.

 - Tommy talks about providing the best riders the best opportunity being tricky as each top level team has 16 riders and only 7 team members are allowed to participate in an NRS race.

 - Kipp talks about fewer or no time trials in the 2018 season will make the racing better for the riders and also spectators.
 This will reduce the big teams nulfiying a race.

 - Tommy believes the best thing that can happen is time based racing is scraped and everything is turned into a points/omnium system.
 Kipp says that is what Cycling Australia is working towards (a fairer system) and Kipp thinks an omnium model is worth looking deeper into.

 - Marcel adds another level on top of Tommy’s points series system that all racers across the country, including crit racing, should carry some points.
 This also drives more people to the local club scene.

-- Marcel says while we’ve opened the sport right, at the same time people have their social media accounts and beach road to get their fix.
+- Marcel says while we’ve opened the sport, at the same time people have their social media accounts and beach road to get their fix.
 Marcel thinks we need to bring back the prestige into the sport of cycling.
-We need to lift the profile of racing, which he believes could entice an extra 10-15% people into racing that perhaps could have been happy on Beach Road taking social media posts of themselves previously.
+We need to lift the profile of racing, which he believes could entice an extra 10-15 percent into racing that perhaps could have been happy on Beach Road taking social media posts of themselves previously.